seantauber/seantauber/README.md

    ```

 4. Set up GitHub secrets:
-   Go to your GitHub repository settings, and under Secrets and variables > Actions, create the following secrets:
+   Go to your GitHub repository settings, and under Secrets and Variables > Actions, create the following secrets:
    - GITHUB_TOKEN: Your personal access token for GitHub API.
    - OPENAI_API_KEY: Your API key for OpenAI (if applicable for LLM updates).
    - PAT: A GitHub Personal Access Token with appropriate permissions.